robtweed/ewdGateway/README.md

           EWD.sockets.getPage({page: "testFrag", targetId: 'message'});
         }

-You can add add extra name/value pairs to the request for the page in a way similar to the EWD Ajax technique, eg:
+You can add extra name/value pairs to the request for the page in a way similar to the EWD Ajax technique, eg:

         function fragmenttest2() {
           var nvp = 'a=12345&b=hello world';